-Housing and council tax benefit are available for people on low incomes to help them cover the cost of their rent.
+Housing benefit and council tax support are available for people on low incomes to help them cover the cost of their rent.

 Many of our council tax and benefit services are now only available online.